How to Safely Package and Ship Beauty Products

 Choosing a shipping carrier and materials goes hand in hand since many carriers offer complimentary materials.
 However, it may be beneficial to go through the two main options: boxes and envelopes.

-Pros: Cost-effective, simple to use, simple to clean, simple to wrap around objects, works particularly well for square/uniform shaped items, ideal for lightweight items.
+Bubble Wraps are cost-effective, simple to use, clean, simple to wrap around objects, work particularly well for square/uniform shaped items, and are ideal for lightweight items.
+However, they are not effective for filling unused space within a box.

 How to package beauty products